Meledia/quick-plot/README.md

 This project is still in its infancy, so no exposed API yet!
 Check out the [roadmap](#roadmap) to get an idea of when the first API methods will be exposed and what they'll be.

+🚧 **All of the below sections will be completed soon!
+Thanks for bearing with us while we get off the ground!** 🚧

 ## Motivation

 ## Contributing